pnpm/pnpm.io/docs/installation.md

 corepack enable
 ```

 This will automatically install pnpm on your system.
 However, it probably won't be the latest version of pnpm.
-To upgrade it, check what is the latest pnpm version and run:
+To upgrade it, check what is the [latest pnpm version](https://github.com/pnpm/pnpm/releases/latest) and run:

 ```
-corepack prepare pnpm@7.0.0-rc.9 --activate
+corepack prepare pnpm@<version> --activate
 ```

 ## Using npm